AscendingPassage.com HOME PAGE.

 which is upheld as it were in the air by the English masonry,

-invisible now in the distance, but divined nevertheless and revolting.
+invisible now in the distance.

 A sacrilegious lake one might call it, since it hides beneath its

-troubled waters ruins beyond all price; temples of the gods of Egypt,
+troubled waters ruins beyond all price: temples of the gods of Egypt,

 churches of the first centuries of Christianity, obelisks,

 We draw near to what was once the holy isle.
-In places dying palm-trees, whose long trunks are to-day under water, still show their
+In places dying palm trees, whose long trunks are today under water, still show their

 cataclysm.